quietui/quiet/docs/docs/components/dialog.md

 ### Dismissing the dialog

 You can dismiss the dialog programmatically by setting the `open` property to `false`.
-However, it's often convenient to do this without additional scripting.
-In those cases, you can add the `data-dialog="dismiss"` attribute to any button within the dialog.
+However, it's often convenient to have a button close the dialog without additional scripting.
+In that case, you can add the `data-dialog="dismiss"` attribute to any button within the dialog.

 ```html {.example}
 <quiet-dialog with-header with-footer id="dismissing__dialog">